dxps/Graphite-gtk-theme/readme_dxps.md

 - After doing changes, make sure you run `./parse-sass.sh` before installing it.<br/>

-- I started using the borderless flavor, installed using:<br/>
+- Install the borderless flavor using:<br/>
-  `./install.sh -c dark -s compact --tweaks rimless`.
+  `./install.sh -s compact --tweaks rimless`.

+- Before applying it, use ALT + F2 to restart the X server.

+Note: At least one time, when GNOME didn't detect the changes, installed it with a different name using:
+`./install.sh -n GraphiteDXPS -s compact --tweaks rimless`

 <br/>